cristianbuse/VBA-FastDictionary/README.md

 ## Benchmarking

 In most cases, this Dictionary is the fastest solution when compared to what is already available.
 Please see [Benchmarking](benchmarking/README.md) for more details.

+## Implementation

+For those interested in how this Dictionary works and why some design decisions were made, please see [Implementation](Implementation.md) for more details.